Magneto-Archeology of White Dwarfs. Revisiting the fossil field scenario with observational constraints during the red giant branch: Magnetic configurations

 with the vector spherical harmonics $\Vec{\hat{Y}}_{\ell,m} = \Vec{\hat{e}}_rY_{\ell,m}$ and $\Vec{\hat{\Psi}}_{\ell,m} = r\Vec{\nabla} Y_{\ell,m}$ are defined as in \citet{Barrera1985}.
 The $Y_{\ell,m}$ are the usual spherical harmonics.

 For the radial profiles $b_r(r), b_\theta(r)$, we created polynomial fits to the stable profiles in \citet{Broderick2007}, as they do not fulfill the boundary conditions discussed in App.~\ref{app:mag_evo} because their assumptions force $b_\theta(r)$ to be discontinuous at the magnetic boundary.
 Thus, we fit a polynomial to these profiles while enforcing the correct boundary conditions (see Fig.~\ref{fig:bn_vs_fit}).
+This polynomial is parametrized by $\rthresh$, the fractional radius of the magnetized zone at which $b_r(r)$ reaches half strength compared to the center.
+The best fit to the profiles from \citet{Broderick2007} is achieved with $\rthresh = 0.555$, which is the value used for all fields in the main text.